pogiela/hangman203/README.md

 # Hangman
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+The Game asks the user for a letter and checks if it is in the word.
+It starts with a default number of lives and a random word from the word_list.

 ## Built With